adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

   EXPECT_THAT(value, matcher);  // The non-fatal version.
 ```

-For example, in a Google Test out you can write:
+For example, in a Google Test test you can write:

 ```
 #include "gmock/gmock.h"